The most common weekly planning and status reporting framework

 Are you a leader that wishes to excel?
 Improve your team leadership by better weekly planning and reporting.

 What is PPP weekly reporting?

 The most efficient and widely used status reporting framework is PPP which stands for Plans, Progress, and Problems.
 It’s used by companies like Skype, eBay and Facebook.
-We recommend you use PPP’s and add any other custom categories that might helpful to your the team.
+We recommend you use PPP’s with a software and add any other custom categories that might helpful to your the team.

 The compiled weekly report is then shared with leaders, team managers and co-workers.
 It is used in organizations in situations like employee to manager, team member to team or CEO to board, investors and advisors reporting.

 PPP template is very simple, consisting of 3 categories:

 - Progress.
 Employee’s accomplishments, finished items and closed tasks for the period ending.